andybala/curiousily.github.com/_posts/2017-02-07-tensorflow-for-hackers-part-2.markdown

 $$H_{y'}(y) = -\sum_i y'_i \log(y_i)$$

-Where $y$ is the predicted distribution for our alcohol consumption and $y'$ is the ground truth.
+Where $$y$$ is the predicted distribution for our alcohol consumption and $$y'$$ is the ground truth.
 [This guide](https://colah.github.io/posts/2015-09-Visual-Information/) might be helpful for better understanding Cross-Entropy.
 TensorFlow has a little helper function with the sweet little name <code>softmax_cross_entropy_with_logits</code>.
 It use softmax as activation function for our output layer and use Cross-Entropy as error function.

 ```python